 A block formatting context is a part of a visual CSS rendering of a Web page.
-It is the region in which the layout of block boxes occurs and in which floats interact with each other.
+It is the region in which the layout of block boxes occurs and in which floats interact with other elements.

-A block formatting context is created by one of the following:
+A block formatting context is created by at least one of the following:

 - the root element or something that contains it